-Directory Maintenance Facility provides support for all the z/VM directory statements.
+Directory Maintenance Facility (DirMaint) provides support for all of the z/VM directory statements.
 DirMaint also provides additional utilities to help manage minidisk assignments and allocations, and provides a level of security regarding command authorizations and password monitoring.

 Installation Instructions: The installation of DirMaint is complete.
 To use DirMaint, it must be enabled and configured.
-See section "6.0 Installation Instructions" in Directory Maintenance Facility program directory.
+See section "6.0, Installation Instructions" in the Program Directory for Directory Maintenance Facility for z/VM.